Junscuzzy/firebase-todo/readme.md

 - Typescript

 The tutorial use Oriented-Class style in the React app, I will change it to Functional paradigm.
-I will use Typescript in functions and in frontend too.
+I will use Typescript and Async/await in functions and in frontend too.